commander-rb/commander/README.md

 Invoking `foo --help` will now include an _Aliases:_ section.

 Aliases can also be used to support multi-word command names as indicated in the Features section above.
-The example below simulates a multi-word subcommand-style feature.
+The example scenerio below illustrates a multi-word subcommand-style feature.

-You wrote a simple database-driven project management application named `project`.
-It allows creating a new project with initial tasks and provides for managing both project and tasks.
+You are writing a simple database-driven project management application named `project` which allows for creating a new project with initial tasks, and provides for managing both project and tasks.
-You want to run commands like `project new foo` or `project task update`.
+You want to run commands like `project new foo` or `project task update foo`.

-The _task update_ command:
+The example _task update_ command:
 ```ruby
 command :'task update' do |c|
   c.syntax = 'project task update'